Warrimoo railway station

-Warrimoo railway station is located on the Main Western line in New South Wales, Australia.
+Warrimoo railway station is a heritage-listed railway station located on the Main Western line in New South Wales, Australia.
 It serves the Blue Mountains suburb of Warrimoo opening on 9 March 1918.

 History

 While the Great Western Railway was built through the Blue Mountains in 1867, it was originally established in the area as Karabar platform.
 After a name change a new platform was built in 1918.
 This platform was later destroyed as a result of bush fire in 1951 and was later rebuilt.

 A pedestrian bridge was built in 1917 to provide access to the station and in 1990 alterations were made.

-The station celebrated its 100th Anniversary on 9 March 2018.
+The station celebrated its 100th anniversary on 9 March 2018.

 Platforms and services

 Warrimoo has one island platform with two sides.
 It is serviced by NSW TrainLink Blue Mountains Line services travelling from Sydney Central to Lithgow.

 Transport links

-Blue Mountains Transit operates one route via Warrimoo station:
+Blue Mountains Transit operates one bus route via Warrimoo station, under contract to Transport for NSW: